 About Terms, Start and End dates, Instructor of Record, Term Naming

-Automatically provisioned D2L courses are made available to the "Instructor of Record" listed in Banner via dates that correspond to terms.
-When instructors make a course active, the course becomes visible and accessible to students between the start and end dates of the course within a term.
+Automatically provisioned Brightspace courses are made available to the "Instructor of Record" listed in Banner via dates that correspond to terms.
+When instructors make a course active, the course becomes visible and accessible to learners between the start and end dates of the course within a term.

 Start and End dates are established for a course within a term.
-Registered students can access a course between Start and End Dates.
-Students can access at the Start date of a course offering only if the course is made active.
-Instructors must make a course active before students can gain entrance to the offering.
-Note that instructors can make their course active earlier than a start date but students will be unable to access until the start date arrives.
+Registered learners can access a course between Start and End Dates.
+Instructors must make a course active before learners can gain entrance to the offering.
+Note that instructors can make their course active earlier than a start date but learners will be unable to access until the start date arrives.

-Caution!
-Instructors may not wish to make their course inactive once the term begins unless students are made aware that this is going to occur ahead of time - it can cause great confusion!
+After a course is made active, instructors may not wish to make their course inactive once the term begins unless learners are made aware that this is going to occur ahead of time - it can cause great confusion!
 There are many other ways to “hide” aspects of a course as opposed to making the entire course disappear.

-The "Instructor of Record" is the instructor that a department has identified in Banner as being the instructor that is officially teaching a course offering.
-The course and enrollment information in D2L comes from what is in Banner.
-When an automatically provisioned course offering is created in D2L the instructor of record information is associated with the course offering.
+The "Instructor of Record" is the instructor that a department has identified in Banner as being an instructor that is officially teaching a course offering.
+The course and enrollment information in Brightspace comes from what is in Banner.
+When an automatically provisioned course offering is created in Brightspace, the instructor of record information is associated with the course offering.
 Instructors should work with their department and the Registrar's office to have instructor of record information correctly reflected in Banner.

-Individuals who are a co-instructor and not listed as an Instructor of Record for the course should have the Instructor of Record enroll the co-instructor into the course as an instructor role.
-Note also that Banner supports having multiple Instructor of Record affiliations for any course, so individuals can work with their department to make sure multiple Instructor of Record listings are in place should multiple instructors need access to a course.
+Banner supports having multiple Instructor of Record affiliations for any course, so individuals can work with their department to make sure multiple Instructor of Record listings are in place should multiple instructors need access to a course.
+Individuals who are a co-instructor and not listed as an Instructor of Record for the course could also elect to have the Instructor of Record enroll the co-instructor into the course as an instructor role.